pghalliday/redux-duckling/README.md

   selector,
   // The `reduce` helper function can be used to apply
   // actions to child ducklings without dispatching them.
-  // It takes the state and an array of actions to apply
+  // It takes the state and a map of child states to actions
-  // and returns a new state
+  // to apply and returns a map of changed child states reduce,
-  reduce,
   // The `app` object provides access to actions and selectors
   // defined in the ducklings that this duckling extends.